 Where there are concerns about a child being groomed, exposed to pornographic material or contacted by someone inappropriately, via the Internet or other ICT tools like a mobile phone, referrals should be made to the Police and to Children's Social Care in line with the Referrals Procedure.

-The Serious Crime Act (2015) has introduced an offence of 'sexual communication with a child'.
+The Serious Crime Act (2015) introduced an offence of 'sexual communication with a child'.
 This applies to an adult, who communicates with a child and where the communication is sexual or, if it is intended to elicit from the child a communication, which is sexual and the adult reasonably believes the child to be under16 years of age.
-The Act also amended the Sex Offences Act 2003 so it is now an offence for an adult to arrange to meet with someone under 16 having communicated with them on just one occasion, previously it was on at least two occasions.
+The Act also amended the Sex Offences Act 2003 so it is now an offence for an adult to arrange to meet with someone under 16 having communicated with them on just one occasion (previously it was on at least two occasions).

 Due to the nature of this type of abuse and the possibility of the destruction of evidence, the referrer should first discuss their concerns with the Police and Children's Social Care before raising the matter with the family.
 This will enable a joint decision to be made about informing the family and ensuring that the child's welfare is safeguarded.All such reports should be taken seriously.
-Most referrals will warrant a Strategy Discussion to determine the course of further investigation, enquiry and assessment.
+Referrals will normally lead to a Strategy Discussion to determine the course of further investigation, enquiry and assessment.
 Any intervention should be continually under review especially if further evidence comes to light.

 Where there are concerns in relation to a child's exposure to extremist materials, the child's school may be able to provide advice and support: all schools are required to identify a Prevent Single Point of Contact (SPOC) who is the lead for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism.

 Suspected online terrorist material can be reported through www.gov.uk/report-terrorism.
-Content of concern can also be reported directly to social media platforms – see Safety features on Social Networks.
+Reports can be made anonymously, although practitioners should not do so as they must follow the procedure for professionals.
+Content of concern can also be reported directly to social media platforms - see Safety features on Social Networks.

 When communicating via the internet, young people tend to become less wary and talk about things far more openly than they might when communicating face to face.